Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.applicationSecurityGroupResourceIds`

-Application security groups in which the Private Endpoint IP configuration is included.
+Application security groups in which the private endpoint IP configuration is included.

 - Required: No
 - Type: array